Prachachart/DevSecOps-bootcamp/README.md

 ## Installation Guides

-Ensure your laptop has Virtualization Extensions (Intel VT or AMD-V) enabled and is capable of running a 2 core, 2GB RAM Virtual Machine.
+Ensure your laptop is capable of running a 2 core, 2GB RAM Virtual Machine.

 The Installation guides are centered around using the Virtualbox Hypervisor.
 [Others are available][minikube-hypervisors],